• Packages

 }

-then run the command npm publish
+then run the command npm publish.

 Once you have a Tree-sitter parser that is available on npm, you can use it in your Atom package.
 Packages with grammars are, by convention, always named starting with language.
-You'll need a folder with a package.json
+You'll need a folder with a package.json, a grammars subdirectory, and a single json or cson file in the grammars directory, which can be named anything.

 language-mylanguage